jsulz/dooglebot/README.md

 - USB A to USB C adapter + charger

 All of this is sitting right outside the dog door to the backyard.
 To read more, check out the [About page on Doogledoor](https://doogledoor.com/about).

+Note: If you are viewing this project for inspiration, many of the sensitive credentials (wifi name, password, the REST endpoint and access token for the application, etc) are held in a header file - `Sensitive.h` - that is ignored from version control.
+You'll need to recreate this file locally yourself.